• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 I guess I can ask mom if I'm allowed to leap from cliffs when it's the headmaster telling me too?
 Hm.
 Later.

 Getting launched into a Grimm filled forest was not what he was expecting for the practical exam- but well… he guessed it was practical?
-At least, if Airborne entry was common for huntsmen, anyway.
+At least, if Airborne entry was common for Slayers, anyway.

-'The Spark, the light of the soul.
+'Sigils, the connection with the world.
 The blade of humanity, the shield against the dark.'

 "Come to Nora~!"
 The girl exclaimed with audible delight, hammer resting beneath her, as she went careening into the forest.